All docs

 • Record any pending write-offs (damage, gifts, samples that happened in the month)

 Day 1 (first business day of the new month): 1.
 Run a cycle count at every physical location.
 Approve variances on the count detail page; they create COUNT_ADJUSTMENT movements 2.
 Run Reports → Ending inventory with "as of" = last day of prior month.
 Save / export 3.
 Run Reports → Monthly COGS for the prior month's date range.
 Save / export 4.
 Run Reports → Write-offs for the period.
 Save / export 5.
 Run Reports → Purchases received for the period.
 Save / export 6.
-Email the four reports to your bookkeeper
+Email the reports to your bookkeeper

 The bookkeeper books one monthly adjusting journal entry in their accounting software based on the totals.
 They don't need access to the app — just the numbers.